-To begin nursing major courses, students must have successfully completed two of the required natural science courses and one of the required social science courses.
+To be eligible for admission to the nursing program, students must have successfully completed one of the required natural science courses.
+At the time of program application, students must also be enrolled or have completed an additional required natural science course and one required social science course.
 To be eligible for admission to the nursing major, a minimum overall cumulative grade point average of 2.9 is required and a minimum grade of C (2.0) is required in each of the prerequisite courses.
 Admission is selective and completion of prerequisite courses does not assure acceptance into the nursing major.
 Preference will be given to a student who has completed a minimum of 12 Hope College credits.
 Students desiring to transfer to Hope College for the nursing major will be considered on a space available basis after being admitted to Hope College and after qualified students from Hope College are accepted in the nursing major.